grafana/grafana/docs/sources/administration/api-keys/about-api-keys.md

 An API key is a encrypted string that identifies as a specific role to your Grafana instance when talking to apis.
 You can more easily use Grafana HTTP APIs by leveraging API keys.

-To create an API key, use the following procedure.
-An API key is valid for a limited time that you specify when you create it, up to 30 days.
+An API key is valid for up to 30 days.

-When you create an API key, you specify a role for the key.
-The role determines the level of administrative power that users of the key have.
-For more information about creating API keys, refer to [Create API key]({{< relref "./create-api-key.md#">}}).
+When you create an API key, you specify a role that determines which permissions the key has.
+For more information about creating API keys, refer to [Create an API key]({{< relref "./create-api-key.md#">}}).